 Diabetes Mellitus Type II (affecting both, cats and dogs) is a disorder that affects the body’s ability to create enough insulin to appropriately regulate blood sugar levels, or the body’s ability to respond properly to normal levels of insulin.
 The resulting high blood sugar taxes the body, causing frequent infections.

-Symptoms can include increased thirst and appetite, increased urination, sudden weight loss, frequent and recurring infections, lethargy and even blindness.
+Dogs & cats diabetic neuropathy symptoms can include increased thirst and appetite, increased urination, sudden weight loss, frequent and recurring infections, lethargy and even blindness.

 For Cats, long–term complications associated with diabetes to be aware of (in no particular order) are: